ALE-OPENNESS/O2G_Python_user_collection_sample/README.md

 - 	if the access mode to the O2G is public (internet) or not (local network)
 - 	if the debug mode is activated

-For **example**: o2g-shared-sandbox.ale-aapp.com 443 adminuser1 adminuserpassword1 True True
+For **example**: myo2g-server.com 443 adminuser1 adminuserpassword1 False True

 If the user is an **admin** user, the application will collect all the information of the users belonging to the same entity as the admin user.